vartanbeno/SOEN487-Project/README.md

 This repository is for the SOEN 487 final project at Concordia University.
 You can find details about the contributors [here](https://github.com/vartanbeno/SOEN487-Project/wiki).

 The project is a full stack microservices application for sending and receiving messages between users.
-Our project is broken doen into 3 services:
+Our project is broken down into 3 services:

  - Authentication Service
  - Notification Service